petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/translating-pages-and-content/translating-web-content.md

 1. Publish or save the article as a draft to save the modifications.

 !!! note
-    When adding a new repeatable field set to a web content article with existing translations, changes to the default content won't automatically propagate to translations.
+    When adding a new repeatable fieldset on a web content article with existing translations, changes to the default content don't propagate to translations automatically.
 This prevents unintended overwriting of already translated content.

 ![Translate your web content article while creating/editing it.](./translating-web-content/images/03.gif)

 ## Translating Web Content Articles Using Third Party Services

-If you've enabled Liferay's integration with [Google Cloud Translation](https://cloud.google.com/translate/docs/setup), [Amazon Translate](https://docs.aws.amazon.com/translate/latest/dg/what-is.html), or [Microsoft Translator](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/), you can use them to automatically translate web content.
+If you've enabled Liferay's [Google Cloud Translation](https://cloud.google.com/translate/docs/setup), [Amazon Translate](https://docs.aws.amazon.com/translate/latest/dg/what-is.html), or [Microsoft Translator](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/) integration, you can use them to translate web content automatically.
 See [Using Third Parties for Translation](./using-third-parties-for-translation.md) for more information.

 ## Exporting and Importing Translations

 !!! note
-    To translate content page experiences manually, users must have View and Update permissions for content pages or Translation permissions for one or more languages.
+    To translate content page experiences manually, users must have `View` and `Update` permissions for content pages or Translation permissions for one or more languages.
 See [Managing Translation Permissions](./managing-translation-permissions.md) for more information.

 With Liferay, you can export web content for translation as `.xliff` or `.xlf` files.
 You can send these files to translators and then import the translations together as a `.zip` file or individually as `.xliff` or `.xlf` files.